ConfederacyOfGaia/Gaia/zephyrlands.md

 Low-powered magic items are common, especially those that can be produced by druids, like potions and salves.
 Most druids learn to brew potions early in their career.
 After the destruction of the schools of magic, more powerful magic itemssuch as enchanted weapons, armors, and more esoteric items, have mostly disappeared.

 Some of the general population can tap into the magic of nature directly, and [can learn to create small magical effects](magic.md#non-spellcasters).
+This potentially includes the PCs.

 There are several common magic items that can be purchased from merchants, like potions of healing, rings of protection, enchanted arrows, and clothes with special properties.
 The prices for these items will vary greatly, based on availability and rarity of the item.